hvasbath/pyrocko.org-website/source/index.rst

 .. image:: _static/snuffler_screenshot.png
     :align: left

-The Snuffler is an interactive and extendible seismogram browser that is suited for small and very big datasets and archives.
+The Snuffler is an interactive and extensible seismogram browser that is suited for small and very big datasets and archives.
 It features plugins (called `Snufflings
 <http://pyrocko.org/v0.3/apps/snuffler/extensions.html>`_), which are helpful
 for broad variety of seismological applications.
 Features include: